List of nutrition guides: Switzerland

 Switzerland's Federal Office of Public Health uses the Food Pyramid (Lebensmittelpyramide) developed by the Swiss Society for Nutrition.
 At the base is 1 to 2 liters of liquids, preferably non-sugared beverages; then three servings of vegetables and two servings of fruit of different colors; followed by whole grains, beans, cereals and potatoes to be eaten with each meal; then three servings of milk or dairy; one serving of meat, fish, eggs, cheese or another protein; oils, fats and nuts daily in moderation; and an apex of sweet/salty snacks and sweetened/alcoholic drinks in moderation for pleasure.

+Slovenia

+Slovenia's earlier food-based dietary guidance was known as 12 Steps to Healthy Eating (12 korakov do zdravega prehranjevanja).
+It was first published in 2000 and revised in 2011; the national food guide pyramid was first published in 2000 and revised in 2015, and the Healthy Plate was introduced in 2007.
+The National Institute of Public Health summary presents the 12 steps as brief advice to choose a varied diet with more plant than animal foods, choose whole grains, eat vegetables and fruit several times a day, limit fat, salt, sugar and alcohol, drink water, handle food hygienically, and be physically active.

+In 2026, the Slovenian Nutrition Guidelines 2025 (SNG2025; Slovenske smernice za prehrano 2025) were made available online as a detailed scientific evidence base, described as a 267-page document with 1048 references.
+The guidelines set quantitative targets for food groups and promote a plant-forward dietary pattern aligned with the EAT–Lancet planetary health diet, emphasizing vegetables, fruits, legumes, whole grains, nuts, seeds and unsaturated oils, while keeping red and processed meat, free sugars, refined grains, saturated fat, salt, ultra-processed foods and alcohol to a minimum.

+The development process of the new Slovenian guidelines was described in the scientific literature as broad and transparent.
+According to a 2024 process paper, it involved a core working group of ten multidisciplinary experts appointed by the Ministry of Health, a 33-member extended Slovenian working group, six international reviewers, World Health Organization-supported expert workshops, external peer review, public consultation, and planned implementation and evaluation phases.
+An earlier narrative review described the activities of the Slovenian Strategic Council for Nutrition that preceded this work.

+A 2026 comparison paper reported that the SNG2025 differed from prior Slovenian guidance by providing quantified targets for more than 16 food groups, whereas previous Slovenian food-based dietary guidelines were mainly qualitative.
+A later international comparison found the SNG2025 broadly aligned with contemporary national and international food-based dietary guidelines.

 Turkey

 Turkey's Ministry of Health uses the Basic Food Groups (Temel Besin Grupları), a four-part division of milk and dairy; meat, eggs, fish, legumes and seeds; vegetables and fruit; and bread and cereal.
 Each food group is accompanied by bullet points, such as serving recommendations or advice to eat more raw vegetables and whole grains.